DIM0001/quest-submission/README.md

 # Chapter 1 - Day 1

-This is my answer for chapter 1 day 1

 1. Explain what the Blockchain is in your own words.
 Blockchain is a public, decenterlised ledger that helps solve the double spend problem.
 Allowing P2P transfers of data without a centerlised entity.